gsh3p/gsh3p.github.io/_posts/2017-6-5-It-Begins.md

 categories: Travel
 ---

-<p class="article-intro">Having time to process the last couple of days of our move to Canada we realised that we may have been a tad bit disorganised and chaotic.</p>
+Having time to process the last couple of days of our move to Canada we realised that we may have been a tad bit disorganised and chaotic.

 Looking back we probably should have started packing our house 3 weeks before we left to move to our friends, it may have been a good idea for the both of us to only have a suitcase by that point, and for a certain Ford Festiva vehicle to have already been sold…